abarichello/gamedev_channel_bot/README.md

 [CLICK HERE](http://t.me/gamedev_channel) to join the channel on telegram.
 The bot checks the websites for new posts every hour.

 # Contributing
-To include new RSS feeds to the channel open a pull request and edit the WEBSITES python list located in the file `config.py`.
+To include new RSS feeds to the channel open a pull request and edit the `bot/websites.txt` file located in the repository.
 At the Pull Request description include examples of great material that the site has produced and why it is a great gamedev resource.